isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         "reservations-in-subnet": false,
         # Specify if the server can assume that all reserved addresses
         # are out-of-pool.
 It can be ignored because "reservations-in-subnet"
-        # is false, but if it is specified, it is inherited to "shared-networks"
+        # is false, but if specified, it is inherited by "shared-networks"
         # and "subnet4" levels.
         # "reservations-out-of-pool": false,
         "shared-networks": [{